Meatloaf Balls with Beef, Sausage, and Peppers

 - Use a 1 cup measure to scoop out meatloaf mixture and form into balls, then smash down slightly so they stay in place on the roasting pan.

-- Whisk together ketchup, Worcestershire sauce, and balsamic vinegar and use a pastry brush to spread evenly over all the surfaces of meatloaf balls.
+- Whisk together sugar-free ketchup (affiliate link), Worcestershire sauce, and balsamic vinegar and use a pastry brush to spread evenly over all the surfaces of meatloaf balls.
 (You will probably have some of the sauce mixture left, which you can use to baste with.)

 - I rotated the pan and basted with the remaining sauce after about 20 minutes.